malyn/Enforth/DESIGN.md

 This works for the following reasons:

 * Branch addresses are 8-bit relative offsets and so relocate with the word, even if the word was to change its starting location (which doesn't happen).
-* References to user-defined words are relative offsets into prior parts of the dictionary and so the entire dictionary is relocatable.
+* References to user-defined words are relative offsets from the start of the dictionary and so the entire dictionary is relocatable.
-* XTs are relative references from the start of the dictionary and so are relocatable as well.
+* XTs are also relative references from the start of the dictionary and so are relocatable as well.

 # Optimizations